Haft Tepe: Archaeology

 The site is around 1.5 km by 800 meters made up of 14 mounds with the highest being 17 meters high.

 Haft Tepe was first surveyed by the French archaeologist Jacques de Morgan in 1908.
-The site was excavated in the period from 1965 to 1979 by a team from the University of Tehran, led by the Iranian archaeologist Ezzat Negahban.
+The site was excavated in the period from 1965 to 1979 by a team from the Institute of Archaeology of the University of Tehran, led by the Iranian archaeologist Ezzat Negahban.
 A legal document was found sealed with a cylinder seal, unusual at that time:

 Since 2003 excavations have been carried out by a team of German-Iranian archaeologists, including the University of Mainz, University of Kiel and the Iranian Cultural Heritage Organization, headed by Behzad Mofidi in ten seasons through 2013.

-In the 2006 season a number of cuneiform administrative tablets were recovered and have now been published.
-They are primarily inventories.